 Compliance boundaries create logical boundaries within an Office 365 organization that control the user content locations (such as mailboxes, SharePoint sites, and OneDrive accounts) that eDiscovery managers can search.
-Additionally, compliance boundaries control who can access eDiscovery cases used to manage the legal, human resources, or other investigations within your organization.
-The need for compliance boundaries is often necessary for multi-nations corporations that have to respect geographical boarders and regulations, and for governments, which are often divided into different agencies.
+Also, compliance boundaries control who can access eDiscovery cases used to manage the legal, human resources, or other investigations within your organization.
+The need for compliance boundaries is often necessary for multi-national corporations that have to respect geographical boarders and regulations and for governments, which are often divided into different agencies.
 In Office 365, compliance boundaries help you meet these requirements when performing content searches and managing investigations with eDiscovery cases.

 The search permissions filtering functionality in Content Search controls the content locations that eDiscovery managers and investigators can search.
 This means eDiscovery managers and investigators in the Fourth Coffee agency can only search content locations in the Fourth Coffee subsidiary.
 The same restriction applies to the Coho Winery subsidiary.

 Role groups control who can see the eDiscovery cases in the Security & Compliance Center.
 This means that eDiscovery managers and investigators can only see the eDiscovery cases in their agency.

 Role groups also control who can assign members to an eDiscovery case.
 This means eDiscovery managers and investigators can only assign members to cases that they themselves are a member of.

 Here's the process for setting up compliance boundaries: